Current as of: December 21, 2024 - 09:43

 Is This Trip for You?

 The trip has been rated Activity Level 3 (Moderate) with a Wildlife Rating of Four.
-Visit our Activity Level Guidelines page for more on our trip gradings or our Wildlife Holidays page for more on our Wildlife Ratings.
+Visit our Wildlife Holidays page for more on our Wildlife Ratings.
+For more information on our trip gradings please visit the Activity Level Guidelines page.
+If you have any queries about the difficulty of the trip please do not hesitate to contact us.

 The reward for this effort is a unique chance to venture into remote bear habitats and observe a wonderful variety of rare European wildlife.
 Needless to say, the flora and fauna varies from season to season, and it is impossible to guarantee what wildlife observations one will be lucky enough to make on any day or week.